 Who is eligible to apply?

-All currently enrolled undergraduate students who have a desire to invest in policies that create "One Nashville", or able to work full time (40 hours per work week), may be considered.
+All currently enrolled undergraduate students who have a desire to invest in policies that create "One Nashville", or able to work part-time (16 hours per work week), may be considered.

 Awarding academic credit for an internship is at the discretion of your college or university.
 However, we will assist you in providing appropriate information as requested by your school.
 Arrangements for credit should be made before you begin the internship.